EC Academy > Beginner > What is Spread in Forex? Understanding the Bid Ask Price Spread

 Simply, the spread is the ask price minus the bid price.

-- Bid: This is the price you sell at when closing a long position or opening a short position.
+• Bid: This is the price received when closing a long position or opening a short position.

-- Ask (aka ‘offer’): This is the price you buy at when opening a long position or closing a short position.
+• Ask: This is the price paid when opening a long position or closing a short position (also called 'offer).

 The ask price is always higher than the bid price.
-This difference between the bid and ask is the spread, and it is the cost you 'pay' the moment you enter a trade.
-The bid ask price spread is the reason why a new trade starts slightly negative by the size of the spread, so in order to break even, the price must move in your favour enough to cover that gap.
+This difference between the bid and ask is the spread, and it is the cost 'paid' the moment a trade is entered.
+The bid ask price spread is the reason why a new trade starts slightly negative by the size of the spread, so in order to break even, the price must move in the trader's favour enough to cover that gap.

 Most of the time, forex spreads are not fixed.
 When market activity is high and liquidity is deep, spreads are often tighter.
 However, a quote that is normally only a few pips wide can suddenly expand.
 When liquidity thins out, especially during times of sudden volatility or major news releases, spreads usually widen and it can happen very fast.
 A wider spread can increase slippage risk, entry and exit costs, and can leave less room for stop-losses.

-That's a simple answer to the question "what is spread in forex?".
-Now, let's walk through a quick example to show how the bid ask price spread works.
+That is a simple answer to the question 'what is spread in forex?'.
+Now, here is a quick example to show how the bid ask price spread works.

 Example of a Bid Ask Price Spread